elcengine/elcengine.github.io/docs/intro.md

 - **Interact with multiple data sources** with ease.

+- **Create and manage migrations and seeders** to keep your database in sync with your application needs.

 - **And so much more!**

 For a full list of features, have a good look though the side panel.
-If you have any questions or need help, feel free to open an issue on the **[Elemental GitHub repository](https://github.com/elcengine/elemental/issues)**.
+If you have any questions or need help, feel free to open an issue at the **[Elemental GitHub repository](https://github.com/elcengine/elemental/issues)**.